SerenityOS/serenity/Documentation/NetworkBoot.md

 ## SerenityOS network booting via USB (iPXE)

 It is possible to boot SerenityOS with the help of a USB drive.
-This option seems to be reliable if netbooting with TFTP fails due to bugs in firmware.
-For USB booting, you will need to ensure your BIOS supports such feature.
+This option seems to be reliable if netbooting with TFTP fails due to bugs in the firmware.
+For USB booting, you will need to ensure your BIOS supports such a feature.

 You will need to have a USB drive you will be willing to wipe, so make sure to back up it first.
-You will also need to setup an HTTP server on your local network.
+You will also need to set up an HTTP server on your local network.
 Any HTTP server implementation will work, therefore we leave it to the reader to decide on which software to use and to figure out the right configuration for it.